Miami Herald, The

 Notice of Intent

 The Department of Environmental Protection hereby provides Notice of Intent to Issue a permit for the proposed project, as detailed in the application, subject to the conditions specified in the draft permit and summarized below.
-The applicant, Miami-Dade County, Miami-Dade Water and Sewer Department, Jay J. Fink, Director of Water and Sewer, 3071 Southwest 38th Avenue, Suite 521, Miami, Florida 33146 applied on March 28, 2025, for a construction permit for a Class I injection well system.
-The project is located at the North District Wastewater Treatment Plant (WWTP), 2575 Northeast 156th Street, North Miami, Florida 33160, in Miami-Dade County (File 0057792-035-039-UC/1M, WACS ID 56453).
+The applicant, Miami-Dade County, Miami-Dade Water and Sewer Department, Jay J. Fink, Director of Water and Sewer, 3071 Southwest 38th Avenue, Suite 521, Miami, Florida 33146 applied on October 1, 2025, for a permit to operate a Class I injection well system.
+The project is located at the South District Wastewater Treatment Plant (WWTP), 8950 Southwest 232nd Street, Unincorporated Miami-Dade County, Florida, in Miami-Dade County (File 061787-068-084-UO/1M, WACS ID 57046).

-The injection wells are constructed with 24-inch outside diameter injection casings set to depths ranging from 2,635 to 2,785 feet below land surface (bls).
-Each well has been drilled to a total, open-hole depth of 3,300 feet bls.
+The injection wells are each constructed with 24-inch, outside diameter injection casings set at various depths ranging from 2,392 to 2,746 feet below land surface (bls), and total drilled depths ranging from 2,824 to 3,193 feet bls.

 The Department has permitting jurisdiction under Chapter 403 of the Florida Statutes (F.S.) and the rules adopted thereunder.
 The project is not exempt from permitting procedures.
 The Department has determined that an Underground Injection Control permit is required for the proposed work.